bwhitesell/alphafold3-pytorch-lightning-hydra/README.md

 Implementation of <a href="https://www.nature.com/articles/s41586-024-07487-w">AlphaFold 3</a> in Pytorch

-Getting a fair number of emails.
-You can chat with me about this work <a href="https://discord.gg/x6FuzQPQXY">here</a>
+You can chat with other researchers about this work <a href="https://discord.gg/x6FuzQPQXY">here</a>

 ## Appreciation